education.vic.gov.au

 Unacceptable behaviour in the workplace

 Bullying, harassment and violence must not be tolerated in the workplace.
-Structured Workplace Learning Coordinators and other relevant staff should familiarise themselves with issues related to harassment, bullying and occupational violence.
-The information which follows aims to guide practitioners towards identifying forms of workplace harassment and bullying, and offers strategies and guidance to assist in the development of appropriate policies in this regard.
+Structured workplace learning coordinators and other relevant staff must familiarise themselves with issues related to harassment, bullying and occupational violence.
+The information which follows aims to guide practitioners towards identifying forms of workplace harassment and bullying and offers strategies and guidance to assist in the development of appropriate policies in this regard.

 Employers have legal responsibilities to do as much as is reasonably practicable to eliminate or reduce risks to employees’ health and safety.
 Employees also have legal responsibilities about how they behave toward others in the workplace.
 Unfortunately, harassment of different kinds does take place in some workplaces, as does bullying in various forms.